uec203/Employee-Management-App/README.md

 ## Features

 - **CRUD Operations**: Create, Read, Update, Delete employee records.
-- **Responsive UI**: The frontend is built to be mobile-friendly using Bootstrap.
+- **Responsive UI**: The frontend is built to be mobile-friendly using TailWind CSS.

 ## Prerequisites